-M2M Master Credentials, used to mutually authenticate CSEs/AEs during the operation phase, shall be securely stored in a specific infrastructure functionality named M2M Authentication Function (MAF).
+M2M Master Credentials, used to mutually authenticate CSEs/AEs during the operation phase, are securely stored in a specific infrastructure functionality named M2M Authentication Function (MAF).

 The MAF securely contains the set of M2M Master Credentials that are used for authenticating CSEs/AEs that have been enrolled through the M2M SP or M2M Trust Enabler.
 The MAF stores the M2M Master Credentials and possibly the identifiers of the associated CSE/AE.